buymeasoda/refdocs/Vim.md

 	b
 	B

-Move by word boundary to end of word (delimeter / whole word)
+Move by word boundary to end of word (delimiter / whole word)

 	e
 	E